-On Monday, May 4, the de-escalation phases began in Spain.
 Many of us wonder how and when will be the holidays after the Covid-19 in Malaga.
-We will learn about the Phases in Malaga and when it will be possible to go to the beach, to the countryside or to travel in general; I will propose ideas and give you the active schedule for doing activities.
+We will learn about the old Phases in Malaga, the measures after the confinement and provide with ideas for activities and tourism.

 Andalusia is one of the areas less affected by the Coronavirus in Spain.

 The phases have already happened, but as a historical record I will leave them in this article.
 It is also possible that a territory, in the event of a resurgence, returns to an earlier phase.

 One week before the start of Phase 0 in Malaga, children under 14 were already allowed to go out on the streets with an adult.
 From the first Saturday before Phase 0, you can also go out for sports following a schedule.

 It is possible to go to hairdressers and small shops by appointment.
 It is also possible to pick up food at restaurants.